Specifications

 Curiosity Nano dev board with CAN integrated on the MCU

 Built around the Microchip AVR128DB48 microcontroller with native classic CAN 2.0 on-die.
 No MCP2515, no TJA1050 transceiver shield, no SPI budget spent on CAN arbitration.
-Programmed via on-board USB-UPDI; works in Microchip Studio and MPLAB X with full step-debug, no external programmer.
+You program it via on-board USB-UPDI.
+It works in Microchip Studio and MPLAB X with full step-debug and no external programmer.

 Why this controller vs. the conventional setup

 • CAN on the MCU — native classic CAN 2.0 controller on-die.
-Drop the MCP2515 from your prototyping stack; only a transceiver is needed for the physical layer.
+Drop the MCP2515 from your prototyping stack.
+The physical layer needs only a transceiver.

-• Curiosity Nano form factor — familiar layout for AVR developers; on-board UPDI debugger over USB.
+• Curiosity Nano form factor — familiar layout for AVR developers, with an on-board UPDI debugger over USB.

 • Six UARTs, two SPI, two I²C — broad peripheral mix for industrial protocol work.